mincodeer/TicTacToeGame/README.md

 - **MVC:**
   `Board` (Model), `GameWindow` (View), `SwingTicTacToeGame` (Controller)
 - **Strategy:**
-  The AI behavior can be changed by switching between strategy classes.
+  The AI behaviour can be changed by switching between strategy classes.
 - **DAO:**
   `ResultDAO` manages database operations, and `DatabaseManager` ensures the table exists.